srhopkins/example-project/README.md

 There are two jobs involved in this basic build pipeline.

 #### example-project
 This job initiates and saves the successful build of a docker container.
-This job can be reused in other dockerized projects that provide a `Dockerfile` with necessary steps to build and run and application or service.
+The job can be reused in other dockerized projects that provide a `Dockerfile` with necessary steps to build and run and application or service.
 Once a successful build is completed it calls the secondary parameterized job to deploy through each environment.

 #### example-project-deploy
 This job may be run manually so that you can provide image tags to manually launch should there be an exception process such as a hotfix not processed through the build job (highly discouraged) or a rollback discovered later than expected.
 It is primarily intended to be called by the build and deploy orchestration job `example-project`.